 The Micro/Nanofabrication Facility provides equipment and resources for deposition of thin films and the fabrication of patterned micro- and nano-scale structures including MEMS, SQUIDS, and other multi-layer electronic devices.
 The facility currently serves over 100 users from 35 research groups.
 The facility has a 1,000-square feet, class-100 clean room.
 It houses a variety of UHV instruments, including a four-target magnetron co-sputtering system as well as collimated ion and reactive ion beam etching systems.
 These instruments, together with high-precision optical and electron-beam lithography systems capable of 10 nm line resolution, provide pattern delineation.
 The Crystal Growth Facility has a 6 kW 4-mirror floating zone furnace with a growth temperature range up to 2,200° C, as well as a variety of variable-temperature sintering, oxidation, tube and muffle furnaces together with diamond polishers, grinding, lapping, pressing and cutting equipment.

-CFC provides computing and networking facilities for the research community within the MRL.
-The computing environment is highly decentralized, allowing a broad range of computational services, including clusters of very fast virtual parallel machines for simulations of the dynamic behavior of materials and for theory development and modeling.
-Besides providing networking and computational support, CFC provides a full range of core services including email, web serving, file hosting, network backups, and consultation with faculty and staff on software and hardware purchases.
-A wide range of software packages is made available to the user community in addition to a well-rounded user room with workstations, printers, scanners as well as audio/visual equipment available for checkout.
+Computing and networking support for the MRL research community is provided by Engineering IT Shared Services.
+Researchers have access to local and campus cluster computing resources, as well as a full range of core services including email, web serving, file hosting, printing, network backups, and consultation on software and hardware purchases.
+A wide range of software packages is made available to the user community in addition to a well-rounded user room in 264 MRL with workstations, printers, scanners as well as audio/visual equipment available for checkout.

 The MRL Storeroom carries various office supplies, component parts for pressure and vacuum fittings, chemistry related items and cleaning products.
 Departmental shipping and receiving is also handled through the storeroom.